olabban/OmarLabban/content/home/selected_projects.md

 +++

-Conducted in a team of three, the selected project's aim was to design, prototype and test a marine vehicle equipped with hydrofoils to lift the vehicle above the water surface, reducing drag.
-A similar phenomenon is employed when foilboarding!
+Conducted in a team of three, the selected project's aim was to design, prototype and test a marine vehicle with hydrofoils, reducing drag.